Pisté, Yucatán

 Pisté is a village in Tinum Municipality in the center of Yucatán State, Mexico.
 It is best known for the Mayan archaeological site Chichen Itza and the cenote Ik Kil.
-Fed 180 connects Pisté to Valladolid, about 40 km away, and Mérida, the capital of Yucatán, about 111 km away.
+Federal Highway 180 connects Pisté to Valladolid, about 40 km away, and Mérida, the capital of Yucatán, about 111 km away.
 There are a variety of hotels serving the tourist sites.